-4. Refine Your Letterforms
+4. How to Refine Your Letterforms

+In this section, we'll learn different ways to design a font using the Brush Tool.
 Let's start with four different ways to refine your letterforms.

 - First we have done nothing at all.
-This is what my s would look like if I left the traced image as my letterform.
+This is what my 's' would look like if I left the traced image as my letterform.
 It's choppy but has its own strange charm.

 - This next letterform is what happens after I used the Shape Tool.
 It's cleaned up and smoother, but not nearly as smooth as the other letterforms below.